DUTA demands immediate release of grant-in-aid to 12 Delhi University colleges | Education

 ''The DUTA categorically demands that the government unconditionally releases the grants as the employees must not be penalised but paid all their dues without any further delay.
 Failure to do so will force the DUTA to escalate the agitation,'' it warned.

-The DTA, which took part in the online protest, echoed the sentiments of DUTA and said that teachers -- permanent, ad hoc, guest and contractual -- are facing acute financial crisis due to the non-payment of salary for the last three months.
+The DTA echoed the sentiments of DUTA and said that teachers -- permanent, ad hoc, guest and contractual -- are facing acute financial crisis due to the non-payment of salary for the last three months.

 ''The employees of the 12 Delhi government-funded DU colleges are facing dual hardship at this time -- that of the pandemic and also denial of salary for the months of May, June and July.
 Many of these employees have to incur monthly and multiple liabilities like house rent, car loan EMI, school fees, etc. Though DTA has been in touch with Rajya Sabha MP Sushil Gupta, Cabinet Minister Gopal Rai and college chairpersons, no headway has been made till now,'' said DTA president Hansraj Suman in a statement.